 Abuse of UVRS exemption by owners of vehicles

-- Fraudulent claiming of the exemptions provided in the ordinance
+- Fraudulent claiming of the exemptions from the coding scheme provided in the ordinance

 - Allowing others to use the exemption stickers other than the one specifically granted an exemption.